lxbarth/PuSHSubscriber/README.markdown

       $sub->handleRequest('my_pubsub_notification');
     }

-4) Note the 'my_pubsub_notification' parameter in the previous point?
+4) Note the 'my_pubsub_notification' passed to the request handler?
 This is the callback that will be invoked if a notification has been received:

     function my_pubsub_notification($raw) {